-According to some statistics, as of September 2022, the cumulative debt of all federal and private student loans in the US is around $1.57 trillion.
+According to some statistics, the cumulative debt of all federal and private student loans in the US is around $1.57 trillion.
 That’s a lot of debt, and the largest part of it comes from the interest that keeps piling up on those loans.

 So, when does interest start on student loans?
 In today’s article, we will try to answer that question and explain how grace periods work for different loan types.

 Simply put, a student loan is money you borrow to pay for your studies.
 As with any other type of loan, you are expected to repay that money in the future.
 So, how does it work?

 As soon as your financial institution disburses the funds to you or the school, the interest starts accruing.
 The interest rate is calculated as a percentage of your current principal and can be either fixed or variable.